 The British Red Cross holds two ERU teams – Mass Sanitation Module (MSM) 20 and logistics.

-If you have the expertise and the enthusiasm to help people after major disasters find out more below.
+If you have the expertise and enthusiasm to help people after major disasters find out more about each role below.

 How to apply